varkmiti/rails-create-action-readme/README.md

 high level, this is what the `create` method in our `PostsController` will be doing.

+Now that we've created a post manually, exit the Rails console by typing `exit` or pressing `Control + d`.

+## Defining a Create Action

 Open up the `posts_controller.rb` file.
 Let's do a few things to replicate the behavior we had in the console: